San Diego International Film Festival: Gregory Peck Award

 The Gregory Peck Award for Cinematic Excellence has been presented by the family of San Diego native Gregory Peck at the festival since 2014.
-Recipients at the San Diego festival include Andy Garcia, Laurence Fishburne, Keith Carradine, Patrick Stewart, Annette Bening and Alan Arkin.
+Recipients at the San Diego festival include Mark Hamill, Penelope Ann Miller, Andy Garcia, Laurence Fishburne, Keith Carradine, Patrick Stewart, Annette Bening, and Alan Arkin.
 The family originally presented the award at the Dingle International Film Festival in Ireland.
-Previous recipients include Gabriel Byrne, Jim Sheridan, Jean-Jacques Beineix and Laura Dern.
+Previous recipients include Gabriel Byrne, Jim Sheridan, Jean-Jacques Beineix, and Laura Dern.

 Chris Brinker Award

-Created by the family of Chris Brinker, a San Diego area producer best known for The Boondock Saints movies who died of a brain aneurysm at the age of 42.
+The Chris Brinker Award was created by the family of Chris Brinker, a San Diego area producer best known for The Boondock Saints movies, who died of an aortic aneurysm at the age of 42.
 The award is given every year to the best first time director in competition at the festival.

 Golden Eagle

 Since 2014, honored celebrities and winning filmmakers have been presented with a "Golden Eagle" themed statuette, sculpted by Apache artist Ruben Chato.

 Kumeyaay Eagle Award

 An annual award presented to the best film competing in the American Indian track.